 Does Posture Affect Your Day?

 The trouble starts when the natural curvature of the spine is consistently forced out of position.
 And it is due to the way we sit during the working day as more work from home.

-The Day as Blogger or Small Biz Owner Sitting
+The Day As A Blogger or Small Biz Owner Sitting

 However, with the modern lifestyle of poor sitting postures, working on computers all day, and bending over our mobile phones, we can alter the natural curvature of the spine.
 Thus, causing changes that have the potential to significantly alter our quality of life.